 At its core, it’s a standard time movement with hours, minutes, and seconds, but it also has a date function positioned at 3 o’clock.

 The movement beats at a frequency of 28,800 beats per hour (4 Hz).
 This is the same frequency that its bigger brother Rolex has used for its in-house movements for many decades.
 The movement is also COSC-certified.
 As you would expect, the Tudor Caliber MT5612 has a bidirectional rotating bezel that powers the watch.
 The movement is, in turn, regulated by a variable inertia oscillator with a silicon balance spring.
 Tudor has also used a traversing bridge on both sides of the spring in order to improve the caliber’s resistance to shocks.
 The silicon balance spring also improves the caliber’s anti-magnetic characteristics.

 The difference between the Tudor Caliber MT5612 and the MT5602 is the fact that the latter does not have a date function, and has one less jewel.

-The Caliber MT5612 is used both in the Heritage Black Bay and the Pelagos models, but only the Black Bay watches which have a date function.
-The caliber has stop-seconds for precise time setting, and instantaneous date with rapid setting.
-It has 26 jewels and has a thickness of 6.5mm.
+The Caliber MT5612 is used both in the Heritage Black Bay and the Pelagos models, but only the Black Bay watches have a date function.
+The caliber has stop-seconds for precise time setting and instantaneous date with rapid setting.
+It has 26 jewels and a thickness of 6.5mm.
 The diameter is 31.8mm.